Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your business model's breaking like your racks.
 Auto-Chlor's the future, crystal clear and clean, While you're just residue on yesterday's machine!

-EcoLab...
-When you're ready for real clean, you know where to find us.
-Auto-Chlor - Because your kitchen deserves better!

-Hello, kitchen emergency!
-Our dishwasher's down...
-Your call is important to us...

 EcoLab!
 Your empire's facade is breaking down, Late-night kitchen chaos, no tech around.